 Give me a sec to warm up my typing fingers.
 You can’t see but I’m doing a tarantula impression right now.

 Okay, that should do it.
 First off, it’s SO GOOD to hear you’re thinking this way.

 Encouraging your stockists to come back is smart.

 You invested a huge amount of time, money and effort into tracking down the right retailers and persuading them to buy your stuff.
 If you allow those stockists to just wander off once they’ve placed their first order, all that hard work goes up in smoke.

-Plus, it’s cheaper, quicker and easier to sell to your existing stores.
+Plus, it’s cheaper, quicker and easier to get repeat orders from stores.
 They already know, like and trust you, to some degree at least, which means you’re not starting from scratch.